Improving your team’s technology skillset

-How can your firm address a technology skills gap in the coming decade?
+How can your law firm address a technology skills gap in the coming decade?
 And, how can you ensure you build a future-ready firm that attracts top talent?
 Achieving both will require:

 - Embracing innovation and fostering a culture that rewards continual learning;